Alfred Hithcock is one of the all-time great auteur filmmakers. His films can be explained in the simplest of terms: You know it when you see it.

 7. Rear Window (1954)

 It’s hard to find fault with the brilliant Rear Window.
-The film is undoubtedly one of the most iconic made during the Golden Age of Hollywood, and has inspired countless pictures since its release, such as The Conversation and Disturbia.
+The film is undoubtedly one of the most iconic made during the Golden Age of Hollywood, and has inspired countless pictures, such as The Conversation and Disturbia.

 Considering the time in which it was made, Rear Window’s forward-thinking story is perhaps its most notable element.

-At the time of the film’s release, anyone labeled a voyeur was usually assumed to have psychological issues.
+At the time, anyone labeled a voyeur was usually assumed to have psychological issues.
 But with the advent of technology and smartphones in particular, voyeurism has become normalized in mainstream culture.

-Millions of people obsessively follow others’ daily lives on the internet.
+We can all follow each others’ daily lives on the internet.
 The only difference between when Rear Window was released and now is that it’s easier for anyone being “watched” online to create idealized images of themselves.Alfred Hitchcock Films

 Conclusion